iandouglas/ini-to-cardcannon/_output/book_club/stories.md

 When I click on this link, I am taken to a new review path.
 On this new page, I see a form where I can enter:
 - a review title
-- my username as a string
+- a username as a string
 - a numeric rating that can only be a number from 1 to 5
 - some text for the review itself
 When the form is submitted, I should return to that book's show page and I should see my review text.

+Users are created if they do not already exist.
 User names should be converted to Title Case before saving.
 User names should be unique within the system.
+If user existed in the database, this review is associated with that user.
 ```

 ---